Here’s how Trumpworld is spinning Trump’s refusal to condemn white supremacists

 — Sahil Kapur (@sahilkapur) September 30, 2020

-Finally, here’s Representative Tim Scott, who vouched for Donald Trump’s benevolent character when the cameras are off during the recent Republican National Convention.
+Finally, here’s Representative Tim Scott, who vouched for Donald Trump’s benevolent character when the cameras were off during the recent Republican National Convention.
 He also has concluded that Trump didn’t mean what he said when he said it, but if he did, well, nevertheless, essentially.

 Reporter: “Do you find that concerning, the president's refusal last night during the debate to condemn white supremacist groups?"